Find out why the products we import from Cambodia are fair trade, ethical and eco-friendly.

 Discover their certifications!

-The Smateria brand was awarded the Child Labor Free mark.
+The Smateria brand was awarded the Child Labor Free mark in 2016.
 Smateria has committed to ensuring there is no child labor in the manufacturing of their products which has been verified through Child Labor Free robust auditing process.

 Child Labor is work undertaken by a Child, which: The Child is legally prohibited from undertaking; or Is likely to be harmful to the Child’s health or physical, mental, spiritual, moral, or social development; or Interferes with a Child’s education.

 Appropriated from: Convention on the Rights of the Child (1990), Article 32.1; The International Labor Organisation (2012, 2014), & The United Nations (2014).

 The Angkor Bullet Jewellery, Artisans Angkor and Samatoa Lotus Textiles brands are members of the Artisans Association of Cambodia (AAC) which is a member of the World Fair Trade Organization – Asia (WFTO-Asia).

 Angkor Bullet Jewellery specializes in handmade recycled bullet brass jewellery and support home based artisan group.

 Artisans Angkor is a Cambodian social company created in the 1990’s to revitalize Khmer craftsmanship (silk, stone and wood carving, lacquerware, ceramics, metalwork, silk painting, jewelry) while providing young rural people with job opportunities near their village.
 It built 48 workshops and has become the largest employer of Siem Reap province.
 The company guarantees fair salaries and numerous social advantages to its 1100 employees.